graup/django-prompt-responses/docs/models.rst

     Tags are contained in a :class:`Response`.
 You shouldn't need to create these objects yourself – rather, refer to :func:`Prompt.create_response()`.

+    .. attribute:: response

+        The :class:`Response` that this tag is related to.
+This is a required field.

     .. attribute:: response_object

         The object that this tag refers to.
 Should match the type